def-mycroft/crispy-winner/README.md

 ## Usage

 Install with below instructions.
-A Pandas DataFrame with a column titled 'ZipCode' can be passed to the 'create\_map' function.
+A Pandas DataFrame with a column titled 'ZipCode' can be passed to the 'create\_map' function, imported from the 'map\_app' module.

 ## Installation Instructions